 Georgia Alimony Laws: Related Resources

-If you're considering filing for divorce, you will want to learn as much about the process as you can.
+If you're considering filing for divorce, or have been served with divorce papers, you will want to learn as much about the process as you can.
 But there's no substitute for a good attorney, who will represent your best interests when negotiating alimony and other terms.
-Get a head start and have a Georgia divorce attorney evaluate your case for free.
+Get in touch with a Georgia divorce attorney today.

 Contact a qualified attorney.